-- 1. Develop their understanding of graphical composition and appreciation through letter forms (typography). - Understand the articulation of aesthetic principles (Visual Hierarchy, Balance, Rhythm, Harmony, order & movement, Placement, Size, Alignment & orientation) through letter forms and typographic layouts.
+- 1. Develop their understanding of graphical composition and appreciation through letter forms (typography). - 2.
+Understand the articulation of aesthetic principles (Visual Hierarchy, Balance, Rhythm, Harmony, order & movement, Placement, Size, Alignment & orientation) through letter forms and typographic layouts.
 The course develops understanding of attributes of typography in print & electronic media. - 3.
-Explore the theoretical and applied use of type as an integral part of Applied Art.
-Students also explore typographical Magazine Ad in print media
+Work with computer using different software to create attractive and useful posters to communicate their idea to the target audience.

-CC4: PRODUCT POSTER DESIGN
+CC5: POSTER DESIGN

-UNIT 1 Creating Poster with any social (deforestation, water conservation, Aids) issue of our society (A3 size Handmade with poster colours) UNIT 2 Promotional poster (Digital) for any product in the eve of festival of India (CMYK 4 colour Print) UNIT 3 Create a Poster for film festival of India (Culture Promotion) (CMYK 4 Colour Print) UNIT 4 Create a poster for any Indian Movie (CMYK Print)
+UNIT 1 Creating Poster with any social (deforestation, water conservation, Aids) issue of our society (A3 size Handmade with poster colors) UNIT 2 Promotional poster (Digital) for any product in the eve of festival of India (CMYK 4 color Print) UNIT 3 Create a Poster for film festival of India (Culture Promotion) (CMYK 4 Colour Print) UNIT 4 Create a poster for any Indian Movie (CMYK Print)

-- 1. Explore poster design with Image and text, and have to understand uses of typography with headline (tagline) to attract target audience.
-Students should understand the objective of Poster Design and how to approach target audience on behalf of client. - 2.
-Work with computer using different software to create attractive and useful poster to communicate their idea to the target audience. - 3. understand of graphical composition of Poster Design.
+- 1. Explore poster design with Image and text, and understand uses of typography with headline (tagline) to attract target audience; understand the objective of Poster Design and how to approach target audience on behalf of client. - 2.
+Work with computers using different software to create attractive and useful poster to communicate their ideas to the target audience. - 3. understand the graphical composition of Poster Design.

-CC5: HOARDING/PRODUCT PACKAGING DESIGN
+CC6: HOARDING DESIGN